Discover the ultimate American muscle car: Get the lowdown on the sixth-generation Ford Mustang S550 with our comprehensive buying guide.

 Naturally, with a car of this value it’s essential to invest in a full history check to ensure there’s no outstanding finance or hidden accident damage.

-It’s also wise to familiarise yourself with what’s on the market: left-hand-drive Mustangs are likely to be lower-specced than official UK cars, and – unless it’s something awesome such as a Shelby – are best avoided.
-The facelifted Mustang of April 2018 fetches more money (and rightly so) thanks to a whole host of improvements; it’s recognisable from its lower nose with LED headlights and more aggressive front bumper.
+The facelifted Mustang of April 2018 fetches more money (and rightly so) thanks to a whole host of improvements; it’s recognizable from its lower nose with LED headlights and more aggressive front bumper.

 It’s also worth looking out for a special edition such as the 2016 Shadow Edition (Race Red or Grabber Blue with black pony grille emblem, black Y-spoke alloys, Custom Pack and optional black roof) or the 55 Edition of 2019 (stripes, black grille, black roof, Custom Pack, unique black alloys and optional rear spoiler).
-Such Mustangs really are limited-runs (even Mustang main dealer Haynes Ford has single-figure allocations).
+Such Mustangs really are limited-runs.

 Of course, it’s the legendary Bullitt that gets most attention.
 Fastback/manual only, it boasts more power (thanks to GT350 Open Air Induction System, 87mm throttle bodies and remap), heavy-duty front springs and rear anti-roll bar, black Torq Thrust-type five-spoke alloys, red Brembos, debadged grille, Recaro seats with green details, and cue-ball gearknob.
 Paintwork is McQueen’s choice of Dark Highland Green, but Shadow Black is available on later cars.
 The first batch of 2018 sold out almost immediately, so Ford extended production into 2020.
 Worth having?
 Oh yes!